arisAlexis/arisalexis.github.io/_posts/2019-10-23-life-as-a-poker-tournament.md

 layout: post
 title: "Life as a poker tournament"
 summary: "Insights & parallelisms from my stint as a pro poker player"
+description: "Insights & parallelisms from my stint as a pro poker player"
 date: 2019-10-23 23:55:37 +0300
 tags: poker
 ---